 One of my summer/fall favorites is this marvelous Sour Cherry Compote.
 It’s a little sweet, a little tart and goes so well with so many things.
 I often make up a batch and can or freeze so I have it to pull out in the winter, too.

-I’ve never been a huge fan of Chimichurri; it’s bold, brash taste has always been a bit off-putting to me.
+I’ve never been a huge fan of Chimichurri; the bold, brash taste of the ones I’ve had or recipes I’ve tried always been a bit off-putting to me.
 But when I was thinking about something to go with my Coffee Rubbed Steak the other day, my mind immediately seized upon Chimichurri.